feature-image

 The American track and field athlete Noah Lyles has finally bitten back at Fred Kerley’s accusation of favoritism.
 It stemmed from the selection of Noah Lyles for the 4x400m relay final in Glasgow at the World Indoor Championship.
 So, the final lineup was comprised of Noah Lyles, Matthew Boling, Jacory Patterson, and Christopher Bailey, leaving Fred Kerley and Trevor Bassitt out of the team.

 Then, Fred Kerley, the 2019 4x400m relay World Champion, wasted no time expressing his discontent publicly.
 He addressed his clear dissatisfaction with the team selection for the Glasgow final to both fans and USATF.
-This American sprinter accused the organization by calling it “puppets” on X. He took to his social media handle to harshly address USATF.
+The American sprinter accused the organization by calling them “puppets” on X. He took to his social media handle to harshly address USATF.
 However, this did not sit well with Lyles as he hit back at Kerley instantly.

 Noah Lyles’ response highlights his confidence in his performance